-Poverty, as defined by economics, is a state or condition in which a person or community lacks the financial resources and essentials to enjoy a minimum standard of life and well-being that’s considered acceptable in society.
+As defined by economics, poverty is a state or condition in which a person or community lacks the financial resources and essentials to enjoy a minimum standard of life and well-being that is considered acceptable in society.

-For example, access to Water for everyday living is a struggle for 783 million people, who do not have access to clean water and almost 2.5 billion do not even have access to adequate sanitation.
-Due to the lack of infrastructure in most countries, 6 to 8 million people die annually from the consequences of disasters and water-related diseases.
+Did you know that 783 million people struggle to access clean water for daily living and nearly 2.5 billion people do not even have access to adequate sanitation?
+Due to the lack of infrastructure in most countries, 6 to 8 million people die each year from disasters and water-related diseases.

-Poorer countries, also lack modern energy services to fuel their houses, because they lack access to electricity and clean cooking facilities, that helps prevents air pollution in houses, that causes chronic diseases.
+The problem does not end here.
+Poorer countries also lack modern energy services to fuel their houses.
+They lack access to electricity and clean cooking facilities that typically prevent air pollution from spreading in houses, leading to an increase in chronic diseases.

-Over, 38 countries in Africa, children live without electricity; yet without the continent’s natural resources, many nation’s economically or socially, would be facing a crisis.
+In over 38 countries in Africa, children live without electricity.
+Yet, without the continent’s natural resources, many nations would be facing an economic or social crisis.

-The World’s 20 Poorest countries reveals some key evidence, in where we need to start to help children.
+The chart below representing the world’s top 20 poorest countries reveals some key evidence and pinpoints where we need to start in helping children.

 The World's 20 Poorest Countries

 |18.
 El Salvador||34.9||94.0||95.13|

 The impact of poverty is most profound in Africa, where governments have been struggling to develop infrastructure due to poorly negotiated deals with other governments and international investors.
 (More information, about those Trade Agreement)